Licensed Massage therapist

 I'm so happy you're here.
 The intention for this space is to share a bit about myself and my approach to massage therapy.

-My name is Laura Johnson, and I have been working as a licensed massage therapist for over seven years now - specializing in chronic pain management, structural bodywork, and injury/surgery recovery.
+My name is Laura Johnson, and I have been working as a licensed massage therapist for over nine years now - specializing in chronic pain management, structural bodywork, and injury/surgery recovery.
 I, myself, have struggled with chronic pain and experienced my first taste of honest relief through therapeutic structural massage two years into my career as an LMT.
 That relief sparked a fire inside my heart to bring that source of healing to other people dealing with similar issues.

 As I built and maintained a private practice in Austin, Texas, I noticed a depth and precision to my work that flowed beyond addressing my clients' physical bodies; I realized I was capable of holding a space for individuals to process and integrate their life experiences on all levels of human experience: physical, mental, emotional, and existential.
 Our mental, emotional, and spiritual selves are not separate from our physical body.